SAP-samples/cloud-mobile-custom-push-provider/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/cloud-platform-mobile-custom-push-provider/)](https://api.reuse.software/info/github.com/SAP-samples/cloud-platform-mobile-custom-push-provider/)
 # Sample of Custom Push Provider
-This repository will hold source code for custom push provider apps and test code.
-We tested custom push for Huawei devices and Xiaomi devices.
+This repository will hold source code for Custom Push Provider apps and test code.
+We tested Custom Push for Huawei devices and Xiaomi devices.

 #### [Custom Push Server Sample](./custom-push-server-sample-java)
-custom-push-server-sample-java is a java springboot project which can perform as an endpoint in SAP Mobile Service Connectivity.
-It will work with SAP Mobile Service Push.
-Real customer should build its own custom push server function here.
-Once provided Huawei developer account or Xiaomi account information, this project can be a standalone server or deployed to cloud foundry.
+custom-push-server-sample-java is a Java Springboot project which can perform as an endpoint in SAP Mobile Service Connectivity.
+It will work with SAP Mobile Service Push Notification.
+The customer should build its own Custom Push server function here.
+Once provided Huawei developer account or Xiaomi account information, this project can be a standalone server or deployed to Cloud Foundry.

 #### [Xiaomi device test](./xiaomi-push-clientdemo-android)
 Xiaomi android studio device project